-- As an environmental blogger, I have a Patreon page where I encourage readers to make pledges to help keep Eco Warrior Princess as ad-free as possible.
+- As an environmentalist-entrepreneur, I have a Patreon page where I encourage readers to make pledges to help keep Eco Warrior Princess as ad-free as possible.
 I also try to practice minimalism, keeping only the things in my life that add value.
 I rarely buy new things and before I make a purchase, always ask myself: Do I really need this?

 - As a digital marketer, I have chosen to help only mindful businesses reach more people.

 Making these decisions helps me to sleep at night.